rsnbrgr/DuffelBlog/README.md

 # Duffel Blog
-Data &amp; statistics on the American military's most trusted news source
+Data &amp; statistics on the American military's most trusted news source.
+This is NOT a Duffel Blog product.

 ## This project consists of three files:
 ### Duffel Blog Data and Stats.PDF